Applications for Mid Tier opened on 18 February 2019 and close on 31 July 2019.

 - for advice on how to carry them out

-The manual has been designed with portrait and landscape pages.
-To make sure these print correctly, select ‘auto rotate’ in your printer settings before you print.
+The manual has portrait and landscape pages.
+Before printing, select ‘auto rotate’ in your printer settings.

 How to apply

 The deadline to request an application pack was 31 May 2019.